 Ibec Europe & Global Focus

-Welcome to the 15th edition of Ibec Europe & Global Focus our regular publication on the major issues impacting business at EU and international level.
+Welcome to the 17th edition of Ibec Europe & Global Focus, our publication on the major issues impacting business at an EU and international level.

 Please contact our EU & International Affairs team in Brussels or Dublin if you wish to further discuss any of the items covered.